seandewar/vim-qftoggle/README.md

 qftoggle defines the following commands:

-- `:Ctoggle` for toggling the QuickFix list window
+- `:Ctoggle` for toggling the QuickFix list window.
+  _Optionally accepts a command modifier, e.g: `:botright Ctoggle`._
-- `:Ltoggle` for toggling the Location list window for the current window
+- `:Ltoggle`; behaves as above, but for the Location list of the current window.
-- `:Cnext`, `:Cprevious`, and `:CNext`; like Vim's `:cnext`, `:cprevious`, and `:cNext` commands (also optionally accepting a count argument), but can wrap around each end of the QuickFix list
+- `:Cnext`, `:Cprevious`, and `:CNext`; like Vim's `:cnext`, `:cprevious`, and `:cNext` commands, but can wrap around each end of the QuickFix list.
+  _Optionally accepts a count argument for repeating, e.g: `:5Cnext`._
-- `:Lnext`, `:Lprevious`, and `:LNext`; which behaves as above, but for the Location list of the current window
+- `:Lnext`, `:Lprevious`, and `:LNext`; behaves as above, but for the Location list of the current window.

 ## Mappings